Accessibility, planar graphs, and quasi-isometries: Quasi-actions on planar graphs

 Combining Lemmas~\ref{lem:gb1gb2} and \ref{lem:wbqp-2conn}, we immediately deduce Theorem~\ref{thm:2-conn-to-wb} which we restate below for the convenience of the reader.

 \treedecomp*

-This can be interpreted as a coarse version of the statement that every connected, locally finite, quasi-transitive planar graph admits a canonical tree decomposition with bounded adhesion, such that every torso is a 3-connected planar graph, and thus admits a unique drawing in $\bbS^2$.
+This can be interpreted as a coarse version of the statement that every connected, locally finite, quasi-transitive planar graph admits a canonical tree decomposition with bounded adhesion, such that every torso is a 3-connected planar graph, and thus admits a unique drawing in $\bbS^2$ by Whitney's planar embedding theorem (\ref{thm:whitney}).